-- Stay away from wire fences, clotheslines, metal pipes, rails and other metallic objects which could carry lightning to you from some distance away.
+- Stay away from wire fences, clotheslines, metal pipes, rails and other metallic objects that could carry lightning to you from some distance away.

-- In a forest area, seek shelter in a low area under a thick growth of small trees.
+- In a forest, seek shelter in a low area under a thick growth of small trees.

 - In open areas, go to a low place such as a ravine or valley.
 Be alert for flash floods.

 If you're hopelessly isolated in a level field or prairie and you feel your hair stand on end indicating lightning is about to strike, squat low to the ground, on the balls of your feet.
 Place your hands on your knees with your head between them.
 Make yourself the smallest target possible and minimize your contact with the ground.
 Do not lie flat on the ground.

 After the Tornado / Storm

 Be Aware of Physical Hazards

 - Avoid downed power lines especially in wet areas.

 - Report these to your utility as soon as possible.

 - Natural Gas Leaks: Report immediately, stay out until determined to be safe.